 To access an editable copy of this form, click here.

-Lastly, conducting an exit interview can provide valuable feedback for an employer, and using a termination checklist can ensure all termination issues are taken care of in a timely manner.
+Lastly, conducting an exit interview can provide valuable feedback for an employer.

 Does anyone have items to add to this checklist?